How to Create Magnetic Employer Brand Content

 1. Employee Spotlights and Employee Advocacy Posts

-Authentic employee stories can support the narrative your talent acquisition team is marketing to job seekers.
-When you show your team collaborating on a project, celebrating a success, or participating in a team-building activity, you give your recruiters and job seekers tangible examples of your values, impact, and culture.
+Authentic employee stories can support the narrative you’re marketing to job seekers.
+When you show your team collaborating on a project, celebrating a success, or participating in a team-building activity, you give recruiters and candidates tangible examples of your values, impact, and culture.

 2. Behind-The-Scenes Employer Brand Content